jermspeaks/christmas-adventure/sections/section-165.md

 *We need to be careful,* you thought. *We can't force this.
 We need to guide it, to help it understand.*

-You held up the Memory Keeper, and its light spread across the town, warm and steady.
-The magic seemed to respond, pulsing in time with the Memory Keeper's light, but it was still too concentrated, still too volatile.
+You held up the Keepsake Keeper, and its light spread across the town, warm and steady.
+The magic seemed to respond, pulsing in time with the Keepsake Keeper's light, but it was still too concentrated, still too volatile.

 "The magic needs to flow," you said, speaking to the magic itself, to the energy that was building up.
 "It needs to share, to spread, to reach the places that need it.
 It can't hoard all of this for itself.
 It needs to balance."